-No. By law you are not required to taking driver training in order to obtain your driver’s license.
+No. By law you are not required to take driver training in order to obtain your driver’s license.
 However, there are many advantages to going to driving school, and this is why it is highly recommended that you register for a ministry approved driving course.

 Plus, there is the added bonus of you being eligible to fast track your G2 road test only 8 months after passing your G1 written test.
 Without driver training, you will have to wait 12 months.

 Importance Of Driver Training For Young Drivers And Mature New Drivers

 Learning to drive the right way lays the groundwork for a life of being a safe and effective driver.
 Driving training is beneficial for a variety of reasons :